JNLWH/CleaningDataAssignment/CodeBook.md

 ### Source Data

-The data sourced for this project is from the field of Wearable Computing, more specifically Human Activity Recognition Using Smartphones Data Set.
-It's collected from the accelerometers from the Samsung Galaxy S smartphone.
-A full description and datasets used in this project is available at the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The data sourced for this project is from the field of Wearable Computing.
+More specifically, it's a Human Activity Recognition Using Smartphones Data Set.
+It was collected from the accelerometers from the Samsung Galaxy S smartphone.
+A full description and datasets collected originally is available at the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ### Result Tables

-There are 2 (tidy) result tables from this assignment:
+For this assignment, 2 (tidy) result tables were produced from ``run_analysis.R`` according to the course instruction:

 1. data
 2. average